VeerOneGPT/galileo-glass-ui/docs/animations/physics-hooks.md

 ## `usePhysicsInteraction`

-The `usePhysicsInteraction` hook applies realistic physics-based interactions to DOM elements, primarily responding to pointer events (hover, press).
-It allows elements to react with effects like springiness, magnetism, or subtle movements.
+The `usePhysicsInteraction` hook applies realistic physics-based interactions to DOM elements, primarily responding to pointer events (enter, move, leave).
+It allows elements to react with effects like spring-based translation, scaling, Z-axis rotation, and 3D tilt.

 ### Purpose

 - Create engaging micro-interactions on buttons, cards, and other interactive elements.
-- Provide physical feedback to user actions (e.g., a button compressing when pressed).
+- Provide physical feedback to user actions (e.g., a button compressing when pressed or tilting towards the pointer).
 - Add subtle hover effects that draw attention without being distracting.

 ### Signature